EnryVillamizar/EnryVillamizar/README.md

-👋 Hi, I’m @EnryVillamizar I am a software developer focused on Android development with Kotlin 👀 I’m interested in many areas including reactive web pages, IoT, cloud services and web development in general.
-I love video games but I am not a gamer.
-However I can easily spend a fair amount of hours designing and creating scenarios, 3D models, characters and storylines.
-🌱 I’m currently learning and getting my senior level in Kotlin and Cloud technologies.
-I am planning to get into cybersecurity soon.
-📫 I am available on my emails: enryvillamizar@outlook.es and enryvillamizar@gmail.com I am alwasy available to discuss, share, learn and create new projects.
+👨‍💻 Hi, I’m @EnryVillamizar, a software developer who loves creating amazing Android apps with Kotlin.
+🚀 I’m also passionate about many other fields, such as reactive web pages, IoT, cloud services and web development in general. 🎮 I enjoy video games, especially designing and creating my own scenarios, 3D models, characters and storylines. 📚 I’m currently advancing my skills in Kotlin and Cloud technologies, and I have plans to dive into cybersecurity soon. 📧 You can reach me at enryvillamizar@outlook.es or enryvillamizar@gmail.com.
+I’m always open to discuss, share, learn and collaborate on new projects.